A blue sky bifurcation in the dynamics of political candidates

 \subsection{Different degrees of opportunism.}

 In the example of Figure \ref{fig:MEET},\footnote{All figures in this paper were generated with Matlab code available by e-mail from the first author.
-A Python workbook with code generating similar figures can be found at shorturl.at/bgpuJ.} $L$ is the more eager opportunist: $\alpha = 1> \beta=0.5$.
+See \url{https://annahaensch.com/centrism.html} for a Python workbook with code generating similar figures.} $L$ is the more eager opportunist: $\alpha = 1> \beta=0.5$.
 As a result, $(\ell + r)/2$ is an increasing function of time (average equations (\ref{dell}) and (\ref{dr}) to see this), and $\ell$ and $r$ meet to the right of $(\ell(0)+r(0))/2$.
 The more eager opportunist gains more{; this point was also made in \cite{Leppel}.} (Who wins still depends on initial conditions.
 For instance, if $r<0$ initially, then $L$ can never win, no matter how eagerly $L$ moves to the right, since $\ell$ cannot move past $r$.)
 However, the less eager opportunist has greater impact on the position adopted by the other candidate.

 This may be illustrated by the April 2022 presidential election in France.
 Emmanuel Macron moved towards the right while his leading rival on the right, Marine LePen, moved towards the center.
 Macron won, but was also arguably the one whose positions underwent the greater shift \cite{NYTimes}.